Chymyst/chymyst-core/docs/roadmap.md

  3 * 5 - consider whether we would like to prohibit emitting molecules from non-reaction code.
 Maybe with a construct such as `withMolecule{ ... }` where the special molecule will be emitted by the system?
 Can we rewrite tests so that everything happens only inside reactions?

- 3 * 3 - perhaps prohibit using explicit thread pools?
-It's error-prone because the user can forget to stop a pool.
-Perhaps only expose an API such as `withFixedPool(4){ implicit tp => ...}`?
-Investigate using implicit values for pools.
- Maybe remove default pools altogether?
-It seems that every pool needs to be stopped. — However, this would prevent sharing thread pools across scopes.
-Maybe that is not particularly useful?

  3 * 3 - implement "one-off" or "perishable" molecules that are emitted once (like static, from the reaction site itself) and may be emitted only if first consumed (but not necessarily emitted at start of the reaction site)

  5 * 5 - How to rewrite reaction sites so that blocking molecules are transparently replaced by a pair of non-blocking molecules?
 Can this be done even if blocking emitters are used inside functions?
 (Perhaps with extra molecules emitted at the end of the function call?)
 Is it useful to emit an auxiliary molecule at the end of an "if" expression, to avoid code duplication?
 How can we continue to support real blocking emitters when used outside of macro code?

- 5 * 5 - Can we perform the unblocking transformation using delimited continuations? -- Not sure.
-Delimited continuations seem to require all code to reside inside `reset()`.

  2 * 2 - Revisit Philippe's error reporting branch, perhaps salvage some code